kuanchihwang/CAM-SIMA-Docs/docs/design/directory-structure.md

 **Subdirectories**:

 - ncar_ccpp/ (external) - External submodule that contains all of the code in the [atmospheric_physics](https://github.com/ESCOMP/atmospheric_physics) repo.
+    - The directory structure for atmospheric_physics can be found in the [atmospheric_physics directory structure](../atmospheric_physics/directory-structure.md) section.
 - utils/ - Contains SIMA-specific utility routines for working with the CCPP-framework and CCPP-ized physics routines.

 ### **utils/**